You are here

 Section 10, Informed Consent, of the IRB application in the eResearch Regulatory Management (eRRM) system will be reorganized to help investigators select the correct informed consent category and to reflect the other consent-related regulations (e.g., waiver criteria).

 Due to the differing nature of the research and the volume of approved studies, the U-M IRBs are taking separate approaches towards transitioning existing studies to comply with the revised Common Rule, including any updates to informed consent documentation.
 Contact your U-M IRB for further information.

-IRBMED has specific guidance for transitioning existing projects reviewed under their purview prior to the January 19, 2018 effective date.
+IRBMED has specific guidance for transitioning existing projects reviewed under their purview prior to the proposed January 21, 2019 effective date.
 See the IRBMED's Transition to 2018 Regulations website for complete details.
-For information about updating informed consent documentation, download IRBMED's Informed Consent Supplement.
-Note: IRBMED's transition process will be supported through eRRM.

 New studies submitted for IRB review after January 21, 2019 must utilize an updated informed consent template to ensure compliance with the revised Common Rule.